 The Group operates a number of defined benefit pension schemes in Germany.
-The pension plans in Germany operate under the framework of German Company Pension Law (BetrAVG) and general regulations based on German Labor Law.
+The pension plans in Germany operate under the framework of German Company Pension Law (BetrAVG) and general regulations based on German labor law.
 The entitlements of the plan members depend on years of service and final salary.
 Furthermore, the plans provide lifelong pensions.
 No separate assets are held in trust, i.e. the plans are unfunded defined benefit plans.
-During the year ended December 31, 2018, the Group elected to re-design one of its pension schemes in Germany, moving to a contribution orientated system.
+During the years ended December 31, 2019 and 2018, the Group elected to re-design two of its pension schemes in Germany, moving to contribution orientated schemes.